JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_formatting.md

 ### Post-Processor

-It's similar to the pre-processor but is run after the actual formatting is performed.
+It is similar to the pre-processor but is run after the actual formatting is performed.
 It can be used for adding, removing, or converting elements like braces, semicolons, quotes, changing letter-cases, etc.

 To register a formatting post-processor, a plugin has to provide an implementation of [`PostFormatProcessor`](%gh-ic%/platform/code-style-api/src/com/intellij/psi/impl/source/codeStyle/PostFormatProcessor.java) and register it in the `com.intellij.postFormatProcessor` extension point.